GabeScott/standard-works-vault/General Conference/1979 October - The Administration of the Church.md

 Regarding the Seventy we read:

-“The Seventy are to act in the name of the Lord, under the direction of the Twelve or the traveling high council, in building up the church and regulating all the affairs of the same in all nations” (D&C 107:34).
+“The Seventy are to act in the name of the Lord, under the direction of the Twelve or the traveling high council, in building up the church and regulating all the affairs of the same in all nations” ([[D&C 107.34|D&C 107:34]]).

 Members of the First Quorum of the Seventy administer, under the direction of the Twelve, the four departments to which I referred earlier.
 The Priesthood Department recommends policies and procedures for the Melchizedek Priesthood, the Aaronic Priesthood, and the auxiliaries; and supervises activity programs.
 The Curriculum Department provides training materials, manuals, and nonadministrative handbooks, is responsible for Church magazines, and coordinates the production of all Church publications.